 - Geology, landform, water systems and climate including sandrock outcrops and gill streams - 2.
 A dispersed settlement pattern, including historic farmsteads - 3.
 Routeways, including ancient droveways and sunken lanes - 4.
 Woodlands comprising ancient woodlands and archaeological remains of lost woodland - 5.
-Field and heath system of unimproved grassland, heathland and historic field boundaries at least the last 700 years and will continue to define it in the future.
-The settlements of Ticehurst, Stonegate and Flimwell and the wider neighbourhood area all fall within the AONB.
+Field and heath system of unimproved grassland, heathland and historic field boundaries

 7.8 Together, these five character components - which are found consistently across the High Weald, from Rye in the east to Horsham in the west - help constitute the fundamental character of the area.
-They have made the High Weald a recognisably distinct landscape for